 The three highest rates of motorcycle accidents were a result of spending (154), being tailgated (136), and improper lane changes (120).

 Research done at Utah State University estimates that 6,000 to 10,000 deer are killed each year on our roadways, while each accident causes an average of $1,500 in damages.
 These types of accidents can be prevented by driving slower and paying attention for deer.
 Deer do not travel alone, therefore, if you see one, pay attention for others.

 If you or a loved one has been injured or killed in an automobile accident, the victim, or victims family, may be entitled to compensation for their losses.
 Thus, it is imperative to speak with a lawyer before speaking with anyone else about your accident.
 Our lawyers will seek to obtain the maximum compensation benefits you are entitled to from your accident.

 At Phillips Law Group, our goal is to protect the rights of Utah citizens and help them seek the justice they deserve in the court of law.
 With our headquarter located in Salt Lake City, we are licensed to serve throughout the entire state including:

-For additional information about how our personal injury attorneys can help you during your time of need, or to schedule a free no-obligation consultation, call or text 1-800-706-3000 and a member of our intake staff will collect information about your accident and refer you to one of our auto accident attorneys.
+For additional information about how our personal injury attorneys can help you during your time of need, or to schedule a free no-obligation consultation, call 1-800-706-3000 and a member of our intake staff will collect information about your accident and refer you to one of our auto accident attorneys.

 Begin here, simply fill out the Free Case Review form on this page.